Netflix/dgs-federation-example/README.md

 This repository is a GraphQL demo of using the DGS framework together with Apollo Federation Server.

+Documentation for the DGS framework can be found [here](https://netflix.github.io/dgs).

 The repository contains three separate projects:

 1. `shows-dgs`: A Java GraphQL service providing the federated `Show` type